Believe what they tell you. Fairytales do exist. And author and serial entrepreneur, Dan Norris, has written a storybook proposal that proves it!

 And before too long, Ali and Dan, became AliDan.

 But one day Dan gave Ali a special present.
 One that reminded him of her.
-A precious Australian Sapphire, sometimes pink, sometimes purple.
+A precious sapphire, sometimes pink, sometimes purple.
 But always beautiful.

 It was encased in a string of diamonds, black on one side and white on the other, held together like Yin and Yang.
 Twisted, like the horn of a unicorn and inscribed with a romantic note.